Will I need to drive my own vehicle to conduct my everyday life (work/school/shopping) at my destination?

 - Buses/mini-buses - Travel to scenic parts of the New Territories where walks and treks start/end.

 - The Airport Express Stations on Hong Kong Island and Kowloon have a network of airport buses that drop off at all the major hotels.

 - Cross border coaches - Travel between Mainland and Hong Kong via the Lok Ma Chau Control Point.

 In regards to transportation, are there any safety issues I should be aware of?

 The usual safety regulations of any big city apply.
 Also, driving should be avoided during typhoon and rainstorm warnings.

 Where do I buy tickets/tokens/etc. for the major public transportation?

-Octopus cards can be bought at MTR stations and topped up at MTR stations and 7-Eleven/Circle-K convenience stores.
+You can purchse Octopus cards at MTR stations and top up at MTR stations, Mannings, Watsons and 7-Eleven/Circle-K convenience stores.
 See the Money section for more information.

 Crown Relocations has made every effort to present accurate information.
 However, regulations, rates and other variables are subject to change and Crown Relocations cannot accept responsibility for the errors that might result.
 Should you have any questions or need additional information, please contact your local Crown representative.